 - Research the venue – Sometimes, if you read reviews, you can find mentions of Groupon deals that have or have not been adhered to.
 Most customers will be happy to brag about what a nice time they had and how much money they saved, or how disappointed they were if their voucher was refused.
 Use their experiences prior to coughing up the cash to help you avoid any disappointment.

-- Check their offers instead – Okay, so 10% off of dinner with a loyalty card isn’t the same as 2-for-1, but sometimes even a modest saving is better than shame and embarrassment, right?
-Sometimes, we have to suck up and accept that just sometimes, if it seems too good to be true then it probably is.
+- Check their offers instead – Okay, so 10% off of dinner with a loyalty card isn’t the same as 50% off from Groupon, but sometimes even a modest saving is better than the shame and embarrassment of your voiucher being declined.
+Sometimes, we have to suck up and accept that just occasionally, if the offer seems too good to be true, it probably is.

 Have you ever booked an experience day or a pamper session through Groupon?
 How did it go?
 I’d be interested to hear your stories in the comments.